Liu Ka-yee's ‘Cleaner's Theme Park’ which was displayed at ‘Poverty. Full-time.’ An art exhibition on working poverty. (Photo: Ducky Tse)

 The Situation

 Working poverty has become a serious issue.
-According to the Hong Kong Poverty Situation Report 2019, 501,900 people, or over 154,200 households, made up the working poor in Hong Kong.
+According to the Hong Kong Poverty Situation Report 2020, before policy intervention, over 805,000 people made up the working poor in Hong Kong.
 Since the minimum wage was introduced in 2011, it has always lagged behind inflation and has thus continued to keep many who work poor.

 hOW WE'RE HELPING